FIXED FEE PRICING STRUCTURE FOR MOTORING CASES

 When is payment due?

 This will be specified in the client care letter.
 In most cases, you don’t need to make payment until seven days before the hearing date.
 In some cases we can offer or may require payment over two or three instalments.
 We accept most debit and credit cards.
 There is no surcharge for payment by card.
 We cannot accept payment in cash.

 Most motoring cases involve one attendance at Court, or two in the case of drink or drug driving trials.
 In the unlikely event of additional hearings beyond that, these are charged as follows:

 £750 – £950 + vat + travel

-Our fee for drafting and serving a Statutory Declaration is £195 + vat
+Our fee for drafting and serving a Statutory Declaration on the Court is £220 + vat

 Where no fixed fee is agreed or applies, or if you prefer it, our hourly rates are as follows: